 - Check in with the invigilator by presenting your YU-Card.

 - All personal belongings are to be left in areas designated by the invigilator.
 Under no circumstances are these items to be taken into the exam/test room.
-The Registrar’s Office, Counselling & Disability Services and invigilators are not responsible for your personal property.
+The Registrar’s Office, Student Accessibility Services and invigilators are not responsible for your personal property.

 - Confirm your start and finish time with the invigilator and whether you want to be advised of the remaining exam/test time.